Hayk Mkrtchyan

 Biography

-On top of his duties as Director of the Association of Museum Workers and Friends, Hayk works as an assistant to the Deputy Minister of Education, Science, Culture and Sport.
+On top of his duties as Director of the Association of Museum Workers and Friends, Hayk has worked an Assistant to the Deputy Minister of Education, Science, Culture and Sport (MoESCS) of Armenia.
+During his time (2019-2021) in the MoESCS, Hayk represented the Republic of Armenia in the Cultural Routes of the Council of Europe as a Country Representative.

 At the British Museum